By

 - Make sure you have the right mattress.
 Buy a mattress that provides comfort and support for your body while you sleep.
 Ensure the mattress is good for your back and posture.
 Find the right balance; you don’t want something too soft or too firm.

 - Adjust the bed height.
-A proper bed height will make it easier for you to get up out of bed.
+A proper bed height will make it easier for you to get out of bed.
 Adjust your bed to a height of 20-23 inches by putting bed risers under each foot of the bed frame.
 They are an inexpensive and easy way to make your bed safer and more comfortable.

 Fall-Proof Your Home